canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q4/QuestionText.md

 - Constructor:
     - a `Plant` constructor that is visible to other classes and accepts a `String` and uses it to initialize the **breed** attribute
-    - It is not visible from another class.
+    - It is visible from another class.

 You need to add the following items: